Achieving Better Sleep: Basic Cleaning Tips for Your Bedroom

 A lack of sunlight exposure definitely affects your sleep.
 Getting sunlight is important because it’s your main source of Vitamin D, which is critical for maintaining serotonin levels for a healthy sleep-wake cycle.

-Did You Know: Performing exercise can help promote better sleep?
+Did You Know: Performing exercise can help you sleep better?

 Get Some Fresh Air

 As the weather continues to get warmer, it's time to open your bedroom windows.
-Nothing helps you sleep and breathe better than nice, cool, fresh air.
+Nothing helps you breathe and slee better than nice, cool, fresh air.
 In a recent study, improved ventilation and airflow have been related to better sleep.
-[8]
+[7]

 Bedrooms often have high moisture levels in the air.
 This can make the room feel warm and clammy, disrupting sleep.